designpatternninja/designpatternninja.github.io/_posts/news/2018-11-05-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-ii.md

 **CURRENT SELF**: Hey!
 You came back to continue the discussion, right?

 **PAST SELF**: Why not?
 I'm really interested about the topic.
-Let's start where we left on last Monday.
+Let's start where we left it on last Monday.

 Do you remember that you mentioned the fact that there're *purely-functional programming languages*?
 What do you mean with that?